r-s-i/visualize-data-with-a-choropleth-map/README.md

-# Education Degrees Granted in the United States
+# Degrees Granted in the United States

 This is my answer to freeCodeCamp's Visualize Data with a Choropleth Map project.
 I have to assume it shows data that was gathered between 2010 and 2014.
 When the user hovers over one of the counties, its opacity will decrease and a tooltip with the county's name (and a percentage) will appear.